Towdium/JustEnoughCalculation/README.md

 * Personal preference record
 * Shift - left click for quick input of recipe
 * Support for percentage in recipes
+* Check Player's inventory for missing ingredients

 #### Planed features

-* Check Player's inventory for missed gradients
-* Special mark for amount acquired by approximation
-* Improve the display for big numbers
+* Add config to disable inventory check
+* Detect and automatically support all recipe types